 Changes in class schedule should be made during the specified "Drop and Add Period" (prior to or during the first five days of the semester or the equivalent period of time for summer and special sessions).
 Students dropping individual courses on or after the first day of the semester are not entitled to a reduction in enrollment fees for that semester.
+Students should consult with their academic advisor before making any changes to their course schedules.

-All changes in class schedule must be approved by an academic advisor.
-A \$15 processing fee will be charged for changes initiated by the student after the first five days of the semester (or the equivalent period of time for summer and special sessions).
+A \$50 per day processing fee will be charged for changes initiated by the student after the first five days of the semester (or the equivalent period of time for summer and special sessions).
 Failure to follow the proper procedure will result in assignment of a grade of "F."

 If a course is dropped before the end of the fourth week, it will not appear in the student's transcript.
 If a course is dropped between the end of the fourth week and the normal drop deadline (tenth week) a grade of "W" will be placed on the student's transcript.
 Individual full semester courses cannot be dropped after the tenth week of the semester.
 See the schedule of classes for exact dates.
-Any exception to this policy must be approved by the Academic Standards Committee.
+Any drops after the schedule change deadline must be approved by the Academic Standards Committee.
 If this approval is granted, the instructor of record for the course will be asked to assign a "W" or a "WF" grade.
-A grade of "WF" will be calculated in the Grade Point Average.
+A grade of "WF" will be calculated in the grade point average.

-Courses other than a full academic semester of fifteen weeks (e.g., block, summer courses) will have a "W" assigned if dropped after first quarter of the courses, and a "W" or "WF" assigned if dropped after the first two thirds of the courses.
+Courses other than a full academic semester of fifteen weeks (e.g., block or summer courses) will have a "W" assigned if dropped after first quarter of the courses, and a "W" or "WF" assigned if dropped after the first two thirds of the courses.